 Table of Contents

-10 Key Facts about Rideshare Accidents for Uber and Lyft Passengers in South Florida
+10 Key Facts about Rideshare Accidents for Uber and Lyft Passengers in West Palm Beach, Florida

 There are some unique aspects to recovering financial compensation after a rideshare accident in South Florida.
 If you have been seriously injured, here are 10 key facts you need to know:

 1. Rideshare Drivers are Subject to Additional Insurance Requirements Under Florida Law.

 In 2017, the Florida legislature enacted a law that establishes additional auto insurance requirements for rideshare drivers.
 The law (Fla.
 Stat. § 627.748 ) establishes separate requirements for when drivers are (i) logged into a rideshare app, and (ii) providing “prearranged rides.”
 When logged in, rideshare drivers’ coverage must include:

 - Personal injury protection (PIP) coverage of $10,000

 - Bodily injury liability (BIL) coverage of $50,000 per person/$100,000 per incident